fbpx

 Dangerous Drugs & Devices

 Taking on drug and device makers requires a law firm that can stand up to some of the world’s largest and most powerful companies.
 Milberg has the experience, the track record, and the resources to successfully represent large groups of plaintiffs against medical companies.
-Our defective drug lawyers have held leadership roles in many national drug and device litigations, and recovered billions of dollars in compensation for injured consumers.

 Big Pharma’s Big Marketing

-It seems that wherever you go, and whatever you read or watch, drug companies are trying to sell you their products.
 DTC drug advertising is regulated by the Food and Drug Administration (FDA).
 Drug companies are required to follow certain FDA rules when targeting consumers.
-For example, they must clearly and accurately state the risks associated with their drugs, and the efficacy of those drugs.
-However, these FDA regulations are not strongly enforced.
-According to the authors of the JAMA study, “despite the increase in marketing over 20 years, regulatory oversight remains limited.”
+For example, they must clearly and accurately state the risks associated with and the efficacy of their drugs.

 • Misinforming patients

-• Overemphasizing drug benefits.
+• Overemphasizing drug benefits

-• Promoting new drugs before safety profiles are fully known.
+• Promoting new drugs before safety profiles are fully known

-• Manufacturing disease and encouraging drug over-utilization
+• Manufacturing disease and encouraging drug overutilization

 • Inappropriate prescribing